OUR HISTORY

 Remarkable garden

-Created on the industrial wasteland of the former distillery, this new park houses a collection of plants from different tropical regions of the world, and in 2015 will receive the “Remarkable Garden“ label.
+Created on the industrial wasteland of the former distillery, this new park houses a collection of plants from different tropical regions of the world and received the “Remarkable Garden” label in 2015.

 1996